Florida Documentary Stamp Tax

 3. Bob exchanges his unimproved real property located in Sarasota County with Carrie for a recreational vehicle.
 The fair market value of Bob’s property is $40,675.
 The consideration for the transfer is $40,675.
 Since property was exchanged for consideration other than money, it is presumed that the consideration for the transfer is the fair market value of the property.

-5. Husband and wife transfer their jointly-owned, Duval County property to a trust organized under Chapter 689, F.S.
+5. A husband and wife transfer their jointly owned Duval County property to a trust organized under chapter 689, F.S.
 The wife is the sole current beneficiary under the trust.
-The property is encumbered by a mortgage of $100,000 and there is no other consideration for the transfer.
+The property is encumbered by a mortgage of $100,000, and there is no other consideration for the transfer.
 The consideration for the transfer is $50,000 (the amount of the mortgage multiplied by the percentage of the interest transferred).

-9. CCC Corporation, which owns Alachua County property with a fair market value of $5,000,000, transfers the property to its subsidiary AAA Corporation.
-At the time of transfer the property is encumbered by a mortgage in the amount of $3,000,000 and the property secures a line of credit with an outstanding balance of $700,000.
-Since there is no other consideration for the transfer, the tax is calculated on $3,700,000 (the $3,000,000 mortgage plus the line of credit balance of $700,000).
+9. CCC Corporation, which owns Alachua County property with a fair market value of $5 million, transfers the property to its subsidiary, AAA Corporation.
+At the time of transfer, the property is encumbered by a mortgage in the amount of $3 million, and the property secures a line of credit with an outstanding balance of $700,000.
+Since there is no other consideration for the transfer, the tax is calculated on $3.7 million (the $3 million mortgage plus the line of credit balance of $700,000).

-12. Sherry purchases a reserved boat slip in her Bay County condo association's marina, and she pays $5,000 for the slip.
+12. Sherry purchases a reserved boat slip in her Bay County condo association's marina for $5,000.
 Since there is no other consideration for the transfer, the tax is calculated on $5,000.

 Notes and Mortgages (e.g., Trust Deeds, Security Agreements)

-Examples of modifications to documents that are not renewals include those given or recorded to:
+Examples of modifications to documents that are generally not taxable renewals include those given or recorded to:

 • Correct errors;